EliahKagan/setup-cgit/README.md

 system may be accessed.

 Backing up the existing `/etc/cgitrc` first would be a good idea.
-One way to achieve this is to run `./deploy-cgitrc` to perform the copying, as it bakcs up the old file unless the files are the same (in which case no backup is made, to avoid overwriting an existing backup with a a copy of the current file).
+One way to achieve this is to run `./deploy-cgitrc` to perform the copying, as it backs up the old file unless the files are the same (in which case no backup is made, to avoid overwriting an existing backup with a a copy of the current file).